 Imagine walking into a workplace where you feel valued and included.
 That’s the kind of environment every intern deserves.
 DS offices and employers should check in frequently with deaf interns on how things are going, whether they are receiving adequate communication access, and whether or not they are encountering any challenges/barriers to their work.

-What You Can Do: Foster inclusivity by promoting accessible resources, encouraging teamwork, and celebrating individuality.
+What You Can Do: By Promoting accessible resources, encouraging teamwork, and celebrating individuality.
 When deaf interns feel like they belong, they can fully focus on their work and reach their full potential.
-Check out our Deaf Postsecondary Access and Inclusion Scale report to learn about the three categories of access, belonging, and affirmation, and identify ways to create a more inclusive environment.
+Check out our DPAIS report to learn about the three categories of access, belonging, and affirmation, and identify ways to create a more supportive environment.

 Supporting deaf student interns isn’t just about meeting basic needs—it’s about creating an environment where they can thrive and excel.
 By implementing these strategies, you play a crucial role in shaping the future of deaf professionals.
 Don’t forget: checking-in with your deaf interns is key!
-To learn more about additional strategies you can implement, funding for accommodations, and resources for interns, and to connect with others in similar situations, check out our Community Forum.
+You can learn more about additional strategies you can implement, funding for accommodations, and resources for interns.
 Let’s work together to build a world where all interns, regardless of their hearing status, have equal opportunities to succeed!